 Drink in the view over the Bow River from this central community property.

-Take in the view of downtown, and just steps from your backyard the community park water features and gazebo are yours to enjoy.
+Take in the view of downtown, and just steps from your own backyard beach the community park water features, barbeque area and gazebo are yours to enjoy.

 Every home is required to follow a rustic contemporary exterior design, and only certain lots allow for a two-story build while others allow for a bungalow.
 These controls make sure what you love about your property, whether it’s the view or the intimacy with nature, isn’t interrupted by anyone else.